 - hard bounce - the reason for not delivering the message is permanent (for example, a recipient’s email address does not exist) and you should not attempt to re-deliver the message or send any subsequent messages to the given email address.
 Such addresses will be blacklisted by EmailLabs, but if you are integrated with a different provider, you need to handle blacklisting yourself (for example, by building your segmentation in a way that filters out customers with a hard bounce event).

 - Check if the SMS gateway is configured correctly.
-Confirm that you can send test SMS campaigns with the word “test” from the level of the campaign module.
+Confirm that you can send test SMS with the word “test” from the level of the Communication module.

-- Check if the customer meets the requirements to receive the campaign (has a valid phone number and consent given to receiving SMS messages).
+- Check if the customer meets the requirements to receive the message (has a valid phone number and consent given to receiving SMS messages).

 - If inserts are used in the text of the SMS message, check that those inserts are correct and confirm that the user has the information necessary to display the contents of the insert.